- Filovirus, several subtypes: infects humans and non-human primates. Cause of Ebola virus disease (EVD) also called Ebola hemorrhagic fever.

 - Substantial advances made in the ecology of Ebolavirus, transmission/prevention, vaccination effects, diagnosis and management.

-- Outbreaks continue due to inability for health agencies to enter areas with civil strife and community mistrust.
+- Outbreaks continue due to the inability for health agencies to enter areas with civil strife and community mistrust.

 - Outbreaks continue to occur sporadically in sub-Saharan Africa, so watch for travelers (health care personnel) with serious febrile illness.